OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/Orbit SDK/deployment-rollup.md

 2. **createRollup:** The [createRollup](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) function is critical for actually deploying a new set of core contracts for a desired Orbit chain.
 It utilizes the templates set by the **setTemplates** function and initializes them based on the provided configurations.
 This function requires specific inputs from the chain deployer, which are crucial for customizing the deployment to meet the unique needs of each Orbit chain.

-These functionalities within the RollupCreator contract significantly simplify the deployment process, providing a smoother and more user-friendly experience for chain deployers.
+These functionalities within the RollupCreator contract significantly simplify the deployment process, providing a smoother and more user-friendly experience for chain deployer.
 We will delve into the specifics of the inputs and configurations required for the createRollup function and how to use Orbit-SDK for chain deployment in the following sections.

 ### Rollup Deployment Parameters Configuration